Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Preliminaries

-A simple criteria to pick the segment length $L$ of the simulation domain $\Omega_{L}$ is to ensure that most of the mass and energy of $f$ will remain in it along the numerical simulation.
-This can be accomplished, for example, by choosing a small proportion $\mu\ll 1$, being the mass proportion of the tails associated to the Maxwellian $M(f_0,C,r)$ from \eqref{GaussianControl} that uniformly controls the solution $f(v,t)$.
+Now, choose a small quantity $\delta\ll 1$ being the mass proportion of the tails associated to the Maxwellian $M(f_0,C,r)$ from \eqref{GaussianControl} that uniformly controls the solution $f(t,v)$ as in \cite{GPV08}.
 That is,

-where $\mu$ is chosen as a domain cut-off error tolerance that \emph{remains uniform in time} and solely depends on the initial state and $\Omega_L$.
-Clearly, the mass proportion $\mu$ must be small enough for $\text{supp}(f_0)\subset \Omega_{L}$.\\ Equivalently, one needs to choose the size of $L$, (or the measure of the computational domain $\Omega_L$), such that
+Therefore, the parameter $\delta$, for the solution of the Boltzmann equation , thanks to the $L^{\infty}$ control of the solution in \cite{ GPV08}, is interpreted as a domain cut-off error tolerance that \emph{remains uniform in time} and solely depends on the approximated initial state, say, $0\le g_0(v)$ on the chosen $\Omega_L$ so that the magnitude of $\delta(m_0+\Theta_0)$ is well below machine accuracy.
+Clearly, the mass proportion $\delta$ must be small enough for $\text{supp}(g_0)\subset\subset \Omega_{L}$.
+Equivalently, one needs to choose the size of $L$, (or the measure of the computational domain $\Omega_L$), such that